♦ Medieval literature, history and culture, c. 1000-1550

 ♦ Post-colonialism and national identities in the Middle Ages

 I work primarily on the literature, history and culture of England during the High Middle Ages, c.1000-1400.
 My research is focused on the multilingual environment which produced the flowering of fictional and historiographical writing in post-Conquest England, in Latin, French and English; and on the development of English national identity and literary history.
 My first book, Fiction and History in England, 1066-1200, is a study of the ideologies of national identity, the genres of romance and chronicle, and the colonial discourses of the English in medieval Ireland.
 In 2009 I was awarded a Philip Leverhulme Prize, which enabled me to take teaching leave 2010-12.
-I'm now writing volume one of the new Oxford English Literary History (1000-1350), alongside more disparate projects, including editing a volume in the Penguin Classics series of Early Fiction in England, co-editing a cross-period volume on war and conflict, and writing various papers on romances and saints' lives, multilingualism, crusading, kingship, sanctity, and chivalry.
+I'm now writing volume one of the new Oxford English Literary History (1000-1350).

 Graduate: Varying options on historiography and romance in the high middle ages for the MSt courses in Medieval Literature and Medieval Studies.
 I would welcome prospective doctoral students wishing to work on any aspect of the Conquest and the post-Conquest period, broadly considered, and particularly on the multiple literatures of England; on the literatures of kingship, chivalry and aristocratic culture; on Arthurian literature throughout the Middle Ages; on national and community identities, medieval imperialism and post-colonialism; on medieval romance, and questions of genre; on chroniclers and historiographies.

-Past graduate students: Recently submitted DPhils include Jaclyn Rajsic, 'Britain and Albion in the Mythical Histories of Medieval England', and Alexander Rhodes, 'Narrative and Knowledge Transmission in Anglo-Saxon and Post-Conquest Literature'.
+Past graduate students: Recently completed DPhils include Dr Daniel Reeve, 'Romance and the literature of religious instruction, c.1170–c.1330' (2015); Dr Liliana Worth, 'Exile-and-Return in Medieval Vernacular Texts of England and Spain, 1170-1250' (2014); Dr Emily A. Winkler (History), 'Royal Responsibility in Post-Conquest Invasion Narratives' (2013); Dr Jaclyn Rajsic, 'Britain and Albion in the Mythical Histories of Medieval England' (2012), and Dr Alexander Rhodes, 'Narrative and Knowledge Transmission in Anglo-Saxon and Post-Conquest Literature' (2012).

 ♦ Fiction and History in England, 1066-1200 (Cambridge: Cambridge University Press, 2007)